fastrgv/Reliquarium/README.md

 # Reliquarium
 Reliquarium is a very unique set of four 3D slider puzzles, all with a Crystal Skull theme.

-There are now two versions with differing internals...
 Click on the large 7z file under releases for all source & binaries, or try this link:

 https://github.com/fastrgv/Reliquarium/releases/download/v1.8.8/re10oct21.7z